iFR-OFC/casos/CONTRIBUTING.md

 % SDPX-License-Identifier: GPL-3.0-only
 ```

 Contributors may become authors of the respective files if they are responsible for a significant part of the addition.
 Other changes to either copyright or the [license](https://github.com/iFR-OFC/casos#GPL-3.0-1-ov-file) are generally not permitted.
-In exceptional cases, third-party code can be included under a different license contigent of compliance.
+In exceptional cases, third-party code can be included under a different license contingent on compliance.
 In this case, the relevant inclusions including details of the copyright holder(s), version history, and license must be identified using REUSE's [in-line snippet comments](https://reuse.software/spec-3.3/#in-line-snippet-comments) as follows:

 ```matlab
 % SPDX-SnippetBegin